Loan-to-value (LTV) guide

 What is a low LTV?

-If you can afford a reasonable deposit, the LTV will be lower and will work out better in the long run, with both a lower interest and overall capital value to pay off.
+If you can afford a reasonable deposit, the LTV will be lower and will work out better in the long run, with both lower interest and overall capital value to pay off.

 LTV and first-time buyers